ryanatkn/gro/src/lib/docs/publish.md

 [`changeset publish`](https://github.com/changesets/changesets/blob/main/packages/README.md#publish).

 Gro does not include Changesets as a dependency.
-Install it globally or local to your repo:
+Install it globally or local to your repo
+(I prefer global, it's not a light dependency):

 ```bash
 npm i -g @changesets/cli # install globally